JohnnyDTruong/JohnnyDTruong/README.md

 - 👋 Hi, I’m @JohnnyDTruong
 - 👀 I’m interested in learning.
-- 🌱 I’m currently learning Information Systems and Data Science.
+- 🌱 I’m currently studying Software Engineering and I have a Bachelor's Degree in Information Systems.
 - 💞️ I’m looking to collaborate on projects, workshops, assignments, or labs.
 - 📫 How to reach me Email or by Cell Phone